globe icon

 In year, many investors report delayed loans of up to 90% from their outstanding portfolio on Lendermarket.

-The liquidity on Lendermarket is terrible as it's likely you won't be able to plan your exit.
+The liquidity on Lendermarket is terrible, and it's likely you won't be able to plan your exit.

 Loan Extensions